michalmietlinski/Interview-questions/Front-end/CSS/readme.md

 * Can you cover one media query rule with another?
 In what way?
 * What is responsive web design, what styles and elements you use in css to achieve it?
 * Do you know any way to keep ratio of a container for different widths of a window?
+* What is "mobile first"?
+How do you implement it?

 ### Pseudo elements
 * What does ":before" do?